 As a business owner, it’s easy to forget about your roof, until something major happens to remind you.
-Replacing, or even repairing, your commercial can be costly.
+Roof repair or replacement services for your commercial building can be costly.
 Regular inspections and maintenance can help save you a lot of money and may help you avoid major problems.

-Here are eight common signs that your commercial roof needs repair or replacement.
+Here are eight common signs of roof damage that indicate your commercial building needs roof repair or replacement.

 Obviously, if water is coming through the roof when it rains, you need to talk to a professional.
 They will let you know if your roof can be repaired, or if it’s best to replace it.
 However, sometimes, it’s not that simple.
 Water leaks can go unnoticed, especially in buildings where the underside of the roof is not visible.
 Look for secondary signs of leakage, such as moldy spots or water spots on the ceiling.
 If the building has an attic area, occasionally look for water damage.
 Remember that you can often smell mold in an attic even if you can’t see visible signs of leaks.